 In 2000, the Healthy People 2010 Plan was released by the Department of Health and Human Services.
 Within that plan were 467 objectives organized into 28 focus areas.
 Focus area 23 addressed Public Health Infrastructure and a major section of that focus area encompassed the workforce.
-In twenty years of Healthy People planning this was the first plan that specifically acknowledged the unique role of public health laboratories.
+In twenty years of Healthy People planning, this was the first plan to specifically acknowledge the role of public health laboratories.

-In November 2004, APHL conducted the first Comprehensive Laboratory Services Survey (CLSS) of state public health laboratories to establish the baseline data necessary for the Healthy People 2010 Objective 23-13.
-Healthy People 2020 continues in this tradition with the launch on December 2, 2010 of its ambitious, yet achievable, 10-year agenda for improving the Nation’s health.
-Objective 23-13 was renamed to Public Health Infrastructure Objective 11 in Healthy People 2020.
+In 2004, APHL conducted the first Comprehensive Laboratory Services Survey (CLSS) of state public health laboratories to establish the baseline data for the Healthy People 2010 Objective 23-13.
+Healthy People 2020 continues in this tradition with Objective 23-13 renamed to Public Health Infrastructure Objective 11 in Healthy People 2020.

-APHL is strongly committed to continuing our Comprehensive Laboratory Services Survey to serve as the data source for this objective.
+APHL is strongly committed to continuing the Comprehensive Laboratory Services Survey to provide the data for this Healthy People objective.

 For more information contact, Tina Su, MPH, manager, Quality Systems, 240.485.2729, firstname.lastname@example.org